jackcannon/swiss-node/README.md

 out.utils.stripAnsi(text: string): string
 ```

 Removes all ANSI escape codes from a string.
-This includes any colour or styling added by clr or libraries like chalk.
+This includes any colour or styling added by colr or libraries like chalk.

 |  #  | Parameter Name | Required | Type     |
 |:---:|:---------------|:---------|:---------|